 - Create a new pool called "pool1" using an existing btrfs filesystem at

 - Create a new pool called "pool1" on

 lxc storage create pool1 btrfs source=/dev/sdX

-- Uses LVs for images, then LV snapshots for containers and container snapshots.
+- Uses LVs for images, then LV snapshots for instances and instance snapshots.

 - The filesystem used for the LVs is ext4 (can be configured to use xfs instead).

-- For environments with high container turn over (e.g continuous integration)
+- For environments with high instance turn over (e.g continuous integration)

 it may be important to tweak the archival